modelica/fmi-cross-check/README.md

 | Model_Name             | Name of the imported FMU (w/o file extension)
 | README.txt             | A text (`.txt`) or Markdown (`.md`) file that describes how to import the FMU

-## Validate the files
+## Validate the FMUs

-Before pushing your changes to GitHub, please validate the repository by running
+Before pushing your FMUs to GitHub, please validate the repository by running

 ```
 python validate_repo.py